Dance Nation (dance group): 2006–2021

-2010 saw the release of the two House singles 'Surround Me' and 'Great Divide', while their collaborative track with dance-project R.I.O.
-'Miss Sunshine' was released with great success in 2011.
-'Storm' followed in 2015.
-The following six years no new original material was released, although a string of remixes/reworks of their most popular track 'Sunshine' were published throughout those years.
+The year 2010 saw the release of two house singles, "Surround Me" and "Great Divide."
+Their collaborative track with dance-project R.I.O., "Miss Sunshine,” was released with some chart success in 2011.
+"Storm" followed in 2015.

-Rise & Shine (2002/2022)
+"Rise & Shine" (2002/2022)

-The Dance Nation track 'Rise & Shine' was originally written and produced back in year 2002.
-It was written as a potential second single following 'Sunshine', but 'Dance!' was eventually chosen.
-While the 'Ralphie B Tech Mix' of 'Rise & Shine' was included on the 2002 vinyl 'Dance/Rise & Shine', released by Black Hole Recordings (In Trance We Trust), the additional mixes in the 2022 released digital package have never been published before.
-Dutch producer & DJ Ralph Barendse (Ralphie B) did a 'Ralphie B's Tech Edit' for the digital release.
+The Dance Nation track, "Rise & Shine,” produced in 2002, was originally written as a potential second single following "Sunshine,” but "Dance!" was eventually chosen.
+The "Ralphie B Tech Mix" of "Rise & Shine" was included on the 2002 vinyl "Dance/Rise & Shine," released by Black Hole Recordings (In Trance We Trust).
+The additional mixes in the 2022 digital package release had not been published before.
+Dutch producer and DJ Ralph Barendse put together a "Ralphie B's Tech Edit" exclusively for the digital release.

-Actual situation 2022

-The two main writers and producers of Dance Nation - Rob Janssen and Brad Grobler - are still very much active in own as well as collaborative projects, writing and producing for various artists.
-2022 saw the very early Dance Nation singles made digital available - 'Sunshine', 'Dance!', 'Words' and 'You Take Me Away'.
-In addition 'My First Love' and the never before released 2002 single 'Rise & Shine'.
-The Dance Nation producer team are currently discussing new releases and in which direction to go sound wise.
-In addition Brad and Rob still perform live as part of a Dance Nation live formation.